jwstegemann/fritz2-docs/MountPoint.md

 ---
 # Mount-Point

 A mount-point in fritz2 is an anchor of a `Flow` somewhere in a structure like the DOM-tree.
-It is used as a placeholder when creating the structure.
 Afterwards, each value appearing on the mounted `Flow` will be put into the structure at exactly that position replacing the former value.

 Most of the time you will use mount-points in the browser's DOM, allowing you to mount `Tag`s to some point in the html-structure you are building using for example the `someFlow.render {}` function.

-Inside the `RenderContext` opened by `someFlow.render {}`, a new mount-point is created as a placeholder and added to the current parent-element.
+Inside the `RenderContext` opened by `someFlow.render {}`, a new mount-point is created as a `<div>`-tag and added to the current parent-element.
 Whenever a new value appears on the `Flow`, the new content is rendered and replaces the old elements.

 In this `RenderContext`, any number of root elements can be created (also none).
 ```kotlin